aryannten/mini-games/README.md

 ---

-**📚 Educational Project**: This miniproject showcases practical web development skills for academic evaluation and demonstrates proficiency in modern front-end technologies and deployment practices.
+**📚 Educational Project**: This miniproject showcases practical web development skills for academic evaluation and demonstrates proficiency in modern technologies and deployment practices.